Cat's Cradle: Warhead: Plot

 Relocating everyone to New York City, the Doctor's plan is set into motion.
-Justine drugs Vincent in Central Park, ensuring that he'll be picked up by the Butler Institute's Biostock Acquisitions division, where his unusual blood proteins will be detected.
+Justine drugs Vincent in Central Park, ensuring that he will be picked up by the Butler Institute's Biostock Acquisitions division, where his unusual blood proteins will be detected.
 Justine meets Ace and the Doctor at a drug store which is about to be robbed.
 Eager to be reunited with Vincent (with whom she is now in love) Justine takes a suicide pill and collapses before the enraged Doctor.
 Meanwhile, Mancuso arrives in response to the robbery and arrests the Doctor before he can tell her about her unusual new gun.
 Ace is arrested by Mancuso's new partner Breen.
-During a shoot out with the gang robbing the drug store, Mancuso's gun swivels on a hidden joint and fires of its own accord, saving Mancuso's life.
+During a shootout with the gang robbing the drug store, Mancuso's gun swivels on a hidden joint and fires on its own, saving Mancuso's life.
 Ace is taken into custody by Mancuso's new partner Breen, but the Doctor gets away.

 Ace's good health is immediately detected by the Butler Institute, who want to farm her organs for the benefit of the rich.
 Breen intervenes on Ace's behalf and takes her to Mancuso.
 The Doctor appears and explains to Mancuso that the mind of her old partner, McIlveen, was downloaded into her new gun.
 This was a test run for the scheme the Butler Institute will use to immunize the very rich against the further degradation of the planet.
-The Doctor reveals that the pill Justine took did not kill her, but merely simulated death, and that she'll soon wake up in the Biostock Acquisitions division of the Butler Institute.
+The Doctor reveals the pill Justine took did not kill her, but merely simulated death, and that she will soon wake up in the Biostock Acquisitions division of the Butler Institute.
 Mancuso, Breen, and McIlveen help the Doctor and Ace to rescue Justine from the King Building.

 They all travel to the project site, where Justine and Vincent are reunited.
 However, the Doctor's weapon fails.
 Her blossoming relationship with Vincent has quieted the emotional storm raging within Justine, and she is no longer capable of fueling his telekinetic power.
 O'Hara, gloating over the failure of the Doctor's plan, grabs Vincent angrily by the arm.
 The emotional coldness within O'Hara is amplified by Vincent's power, and a terrible blast of cold destroys both O'Hara and the project site.
 The Doctor informs O'Hara's corporate partners that the project has failed, and they agree to redirect their efforts toward reversing the environmental damage done to the planet.